Alternative Service Experience

 ASE programs vary in focus, length and cost, but all provide the same components of service, learning, exploration and the opportunity for transformational learning experiences.
 Check out our 4 pillars of ASE for more specifics.

 - Each ASE is led by two Peer Leaders (undergraduate students) and one Learning Partner (faculty/staff member).

 - Alternative Service Experience Programs are drug and alcohol free.

 - All ASEs adhere to the 8 Components (opens in a new tab) of a Quality Alternative Break.

 - As of 2011 all ASE programs work to offset their carbon footprint, with eventual goals of ASE being completely carbon neutral.

-- ASU is a proud member of Break Away, the Alternative Break Connection, Inc., a non-profit organization that supports the development of quality alternative break programs.
+- Appalachian State is a proud member of Break Away (opens in a new tab), the Alternative Break Connection, Inc., a non-profit organization that supports the development of quality alternative break programs.